 It is also common practice among audio designers to design circuit boards to minimize the pickup of stray signals within the signal path.
 As with noise in the control path, signal pickup in the control path can adversely effect the performance of an otherwise good VCA.
-Because it is a multiplier, the 2181 produces second harmonic distortion if the audio signal itself is present at the control port.
-Only a small voltage at the control port is required: as little as $10~\mu V$ of signal can increase distortion to over 0.01%.
+Because it is a multiplier, the 2180 produces second harmonic distortion if the audio signal itself is present at the control port.
+Only a small voltage at the control port is required: as little as 10 μ V of signal can increase distortion to over 0.01%.
 This can frequently be seen at high frequencies, where capacitive coupling between the signal and control paths can cause stray signal pickup.

 Because the signal levels involved are very small, this problem can be difficult to diagnose.
-One clue to the presence of this problem is that the symmetry null for minimum THD varies with frequency.
-It is often possible to counteract a small amount of pure fundamental picked up in the control path by "misadjusting" the symmetry setting.
-Since the amount of pickup usually varies with frequency, the optimum trim setting will vary with frequency and level.
-A useful technique to confirm this problem is to temporarily bypass the control port to ground via a modest-sized capacitor (e.g., $10~\mu F$).
+One useful technique is to temporarily bypass the control port to ground via a modest-sized capacitor (e.g., $10~\mu F$).
 If the distortion diminishes, signal pickup in the control path is the likely cause.